EvilPatrick06/Programming-Class-Project/Documentation/RIPA.md

 Communication Plan: we have a dedicated workspace for this project.
 It will allow team members to access and edit the same program simultaneously (like a google doc), Using a mixture of GitHub and VSC.

-Milestone and deliverable schedule: Regular Wordle-2-3 weeks from now, Wordle w/ difficulty levles- 3-4 weeks from now, more games- 5-6 weeks from now, Interviews/testing 6-7 weeks frpm now
+Milestone and deliverable schedule: Regular Wordle-2-3 weeks from now, Wordle w/ difficulty levels- 3-4 weeks from now, more games- 5-6 weeks from now, Interviews/testing 6-7 weeks from now

-Work breakdown structure: Gavin Knotts- Input/OutPut, Jabriel Neal- Processing, and Joshua Casey- Graphics.
+Work breakdown structure: Gavin Knotts- Input/Output, Jabriel Neal- Processing, and Joshua Casey- Graphics.

 Flow chart:

 ![Game Flowchart](GameFlowchart.png)